-Accidents happen each and every day throughout the country.
-This makes sense when you consider that there are an estimated 143 million cars on the roads daily commuting to and from work.
-There are approximately 6 million accidents that take place each year in the U.S. and 90 lives will be lost in car accidents each day.
-Every year car accidents will cause 3 million people to be injured and more than two million will sustain serious, permanent injuries.
+With an estimated 143 million cars on the road daily, it should be no surprise that accidents are relatively common.
+There are approximately 6 million accidents that take place each year in the U.S., and 90 lives will be lost in car accidents each day.
+Every year car accidents will cause 3 million people to be injured, and more than two million will sustain severe permanent injuries.

 The most proactive way to avoid injuries and reduce the risk of ejection from a car is to wear a seat belt.
-Unfortunately, only one in seven people report that they do not wear a seat belt when they are driving.
+Unfortunately, only one in seven people report wearing a seat belt while driving.

-Seat belts are important for every driver and occupant in a car to wear.
-Wearing one reduces death by 45% in an accident, and seat belts reduce the risk for injuries by 50%.
-Statistically, 6% of crashes in the United States will result in fatalities, 27% will result in injuries, and 72% will result in property damage.
+In an accident, wearing a seatbelt reduces the chance of death by 45% and reduces the risk of injuries by 50%.
+Statistically, 6% of crashes in the United States will result in fatalities, 27% in injuries, and 72% in property damage.
 The three most common reasons behind fatal accidents include:

 - Alcohol is responsible for 40% of fatal crashes

 - Speeding is responsible for 30% of fatal crashes

 - Reckless driving is responsible for 33% of fatal crashes

 Reckless driving occurs when a driver completely abandons the rules of the road or exercises poor judgment that results in an accident.
 Distracted driving is a form of reckless driving.
 The Centers for Disease Control and Prevention (CDC) describes three types of distracted driving:

 - Visual distractions that take your eyes off of the road